The kernel of graph indices for vector search: Graph indices for vector search in Euclidean Space

 \subsection{From graph search to multiclass classification}

 We now adopt an alternative viewpoint that will ultimately lead to new developments.
-For this, we think of a greedy search in DG, the original monotonic search network, using \cref{algo:greedy_search} as finding an ascending path in a multiclass classification problem.
+For this, we think of a greedy search in DG, the original monotonic search network, using \zcref{algo:greedy_search} as finding an ascending path in a multiclass classification problem.

-The Voronoi diagram is a tessellation of the space, where each node $i$ of the DG corresponds to a distinct convex cell $C_i$ (see \cref{fig:voronoi_delaunay_example} in the appendix).
+The Voronoi diagram is a tessellation of the space, where each node $i$ of the DG corresponds to a distinct convex cell $C_i$ (see \zcref{fig:voronoi_delaunay_example} in the appendix).
 Two nodes are connected in the DG if the corresponding Voronoi cells share a facet.
 We associate with each cell $C_i$ a decision function $f_i : \Real^d \to \Real$ such that: $\vect{x} \in C_i$ if $f_i(\vect{x}) \geq 0$, $\vect{x} \not\in C_i$ if $f_i(\vect{x}) < 0$, and $f_i(\vect{x})$ decreases as the distance between $\vect{x}$ and $C_i$, $\min_{\vect{x}' \in C_i} \norm{\vect{x} - \vect{x}'}{2}$, increases.
 Each $f_i$ is determined by the intersection of the half-spaces of the boundaries of $C_i$.
 Finding the nearest neighbor of a query $\vect{q}$ is equivalent to finding $i$ such that $f_i(\vect{q}) \geq 0$.
 This corresponds to a multiclass classification problem with $n = |\set{X}|$.\footnote{Inverted indices use a similar computational motif derived from Voronoi diagrams \citep{jegou_searching_2011}.} Of course, this is not computationally very useful, as we are evaluating $n$ classifiers (i.e., scanning the entire set $\set{X}$).
-Seeking fewer evaluations, we conceptualize \cref{algo:greedy_search} as follows: if $f_{i^*} (\vect{q}) \geq 0$, the vector $\vect{x}_{i^*}$ is the nearest neighbor of $\vect{q}$; if $f_{i^*} (\vect{q}) < 0$, move to the adjacent cell $i$ so that $f_{i} (\vect{q})$ is maximum.
+Seeking fewer evaluations, we conceptualize \zcref{algo:greedy_search} as follows: if $f_{i^*} (\vect{q}) \geq 0$, the vector $\vect{x}_{i^*}$ is the nearest neighbor of $\vect{q}$; if $f_{i^*} (\vect{q}) < 0$, move to the adjacent cell $i$ so that $f_{i} (\vect{q})$ is maximum.
 That is, instead of directly solving the multiclass classification problem, we use the decision functions of adjacent cells (i.e., given by the Delaunay edges) to find an ascending path $[v_1, \cdots, v_l]$ such that $f_{v_i} < f_{v_{i+1}}$.
 Through this ascent algorithm, we only evaluate a small subset of the $n$ classifiers.